Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ### Response

 The payment response contains information for the next steps of the payment process.
 On a successful payment response, commercetools payment `key` is set with the `reference` of the `makePaymentRequest`, and the response from Adyen is set to `makePaymentResponse` custom field.

-Your next steps depend on whether the `makePaymentResponse` custom fields contains an action object.
+Next steps depend on whether the `makePaymentResponse` custom field contains an action object.

 #### Authorised Response

 For some payment methods (e.g. Visa, Mastercard, and SEPA Direct Debits) you'll get a final state in the `resultCode` (e.g. Authorised or Refused).
-Notice that on an `Authorised` (successful) result, the integration will automatically add a transaction to the commercetools payment.
-The transaction will be of type `Authorization`, its' `amount` will match the `amountPlanned` and `interactionId` will be matching the unique Adyen's `pspReference` from `makePaymentResponse`.

 ```json
 {